-How common are 5th metatarsal fractures?
+How common are ankle sprains?

-A 5th metatarsal fracture is a common injury which usually occurs when you "go over" on your foot.
-This stretches the tendons on the outside of the foot and pulls off a fragment of bone.
+An ankle sprain is a common injury which usually occurs when you "go over" on your ankle.
+This injures the ligaments on the outside of the ankle joint.

-What symptoms do 5th metatarsal fractures cause?
+What symptoms do ankle sprains cause?

-Initially symptoms commonly include pain, swelling, bruising and difficulty weight bearing.
+Initially, symptoms commonly include pain, swelling, bruising and difficulty weight bearing.
 The pain experienced can be severe.

-How should I be looking after my foot?
+How should I be looking after my ankle?

-The initial treatment in the first few days after this type of injury aims to settle down the pain and swelling by resting, applying ice packs, taking regular painkillers and elevating the foot.
+The initial treatment in the first few days after a sprain aims to settle down the pain and swelling by resting, applying ice packs, taking regular painkillers and elevating the ankle.

-Early weight bearing within the limits of your pain usually aids a quicker recovery.
-It is important to keep the ankle and foot moving to prevent stiffness.
+It is important to remember that early weight bearing aids a quicker recovery.
+It is also important to keep the ankle moving to prevent stiffness.

-If you smoke, you are advised to stop as smoking can slow down bone healing.
+If you smoke, you are advised to stop as smoking can slow down healing.